Get the scoop on the who, what, when, where of downtown Phoenix's three-day music festival, M3F, returning in March 2020.

 In addition to music, what else will be happening?

-More than a dozen local vendors will be selling their wares; youngsters can unwind in the kids zone; watch art being made as local artists create pieces to the sounds of the music; zen out with some relaxing yoga sessions before the music starts; and join the drum circle conducted by AZ Rhythm Connection‘s Frank Thompson.
+More than a dozen local vendors will be selling their wares; youngsters can unwind in the kids zone; watch art being made as local artists create pieces to the sounds of the music; and zen out with some relaxing yoga sessions before the music starts.

 How about food and drink?